hilfigertout/HackRshell/README.md

 - The command socket has a timeout of 24 hours, increased from the R default of 1 minute.
 So don't leave the reverse shell idle for longer than 24 hours, or you will silently lose the connection.

 -  In order to keep the transmissions to a single line for the `readLines()` function, newline characters sent from the client are encoded as the string `%&%` before being sent to the server for decoding.
 While it's not likely to come up, if a command output happens to contain that string naturally, it will get replaced with a newline.
-(Downloading and uploading files are not affected by this, as those functions use a separate socket and separate read/write functions.)
+(Downloading and uploading files are not affected by this, as those functions use separate read/write functions and don't need to encode newlines.)

 ## Known Issues:

 - The target R session very obviously hangs when the reverse shell starts.
 This is something that is listed in the next section as a potential improvement and is a likely next step, but the benefit of this library as it stands is that it runs entirely in base R. This means no additional packages are required to run this reverse shell on either the client or the server side.
 Parallel computing or process interaction packages would be required to spawn a new R session, though this can be camouflaged by adding these libraries as a dependency to the malicious package.

-- If the server and client are on different machines, the download and upload functions will fail to open the secondary socket to send the file.
-I'm not sure why this is, and it seems to be something to work around rather than fix: is there a way to encode and decode raw binary data into the same socket as the text commands using only base R?
-Or will I have to concede and use a base64 encode/decode library?

 - As of 10 August 2022, this reverse shell has not been able to be tested on two separate physical machines.
 This is due mainly to a lack of compatible hardware to set up the connection.
-Tests with a pair of networked virtual machines have been performed, and was how the second issue on this list was discovered.
+Tests with a pair of networked virtual machines have been performed.

 ## Potential Improvements: